wokas36/DFNets/README.md

 * dfnets_conv_op.py - convolution operation with feedback-looped filters.
 * utils.py - data preprocessing, data spliting, and etc.
 * dfnets_example.ipynb - demo code for dfnets.

+## Contact for DFNets Issues
+Please contact me: asiri.wijesinghe@anu.edu.au if you have any questions / submit a Github issue if you find any bugs.